DIYbiosphere/sphere/docs/guides/writing.md

 ## Comments
-**Comments** on the entry are rendered from comments of a GitHub Issue.
-I
+**Comments** on the entry are rendered from comments of a GitHub Issue in the DIYbiosphere/talk repository.